AtsukoCoffey/search4herbs/README.md

 3. Create new credentials for the new project with Editor setting.
 4. From "APIs and services", choose "Credentials", click the new mail address that has been created.
 ![Google API Credencial (4)](readme/dep-googleapi-cred-1.png "Google API Credencial (4)")
-5. Choose "KEYS" from top navigations and "ADD KEY" drop dpwn.
+5. Choose "KEYS" from top navigations and "ADD KEY" drop down.
 6. Create new key.
 Key type is JSON, click "CREATE".
 Then the credential json file is automatically down loaded.
 ![Google API Credencial (6)](readme/dep-googleapi-cred-2.png "Google API Credencial (6)")